SPAM is jumping on the pumpkin spice bandwagon. Really.

-HONOLULU, Hawaii (HawaiiNewsNow) - As fall approaches, more and more companies are announcing their holiday-themed products.
+HONOLULU, Hawaii (KGMB/KHNL) - As fall approaches, more and more companies are announcing their holiday-themed products.

+Yes, pumpkin spice SPAM is real and it's hitting shelves next month.
+(Source: SPAM/Facebook)

 But here’s one you probably would never have expected: Pumpkin spice SPAM.